arnon3339/mnist-model/README.md

 | 8 | 0 | 255 | ...  | 0 | 255 |
 | 9 | 0 | 0 | ...  | 0 | 0 |

-The dataset has to be constructed as table above for being read by [Pandas Dataframe](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html).
-The image data needs to be resized as 28x28 pixels of grayscale image.
-The grayscale image can be flatten by [Numpy](https://numpy.org/doc/2.1/reference/generated/numpy.ndarray.flatten.html) as 1D array.
-Finally, the data can be represted as suggested table.

-The dataset path has to be the same path that show in `config.toml`.

-The CNN model use mnist dataset that is the open source.
-It can be found in [Kraggle](https://www.kaggle.com).
+The dataset is structured as a **Pandas DataFrame**, where each row represents a **flattened 28×28 grayscale image** with pixel values between 0 and 255.
+Images must be resized to 28x28 pixels and stored in the dataset path specified in `config.toml`.

+The MNIST dataset used for training is open-source and available on [Kraggle](https://www.kaggle.com).

 ## Getting Started

-First, create and activate a virtual environment:
+### &#x31;&#xFE0F;&#x20E3; Set Up the Environment

 ```bash
 python3 -m venv venv